R-madhok/kerdos/README.md

 # Kerdos — A Laptop-Scale Poker AI
+### Version 1.0 Complete — Thanks to the Harvard Computer Society AI Bootcamp for teaching me so much.
+This is my final project for a mini-hackathon in only 3 hours.

 *Κέρδος* (kérdos) is Ancient Greek for **gain, profit, advantage**.
 True to its name, **Kerdos** is a fully local reinforcement-learning bot that consistently beats *semi-pro* human players in heads-up fixed-limit Texas Hold’em—yet installs and runs in under two minutes on any recent macOS or Linux laptop.